RuhanFreitas/calendar/README.md

 # Calendar

 ## Description
-This project is a simple and interactive **Calenda** built with React.
+This project is a simple and interactive **Calendar** built with React.
 The component allows users to view a calendar, navigate between months, select dates, and manage events.

 Users can add, edit, and delete events while specifying event times and descriptions.
 The component ensures ease of use and a clean, responsive design.